 Within our member cities and counties, there are many issues with critical infrastructure resulting nearly entirely from age.
-With many of cities being near or over 100 years old, typically infrastructure is also 100 years old causing issues in water quality, health and environment and more.
+With many cities being 100 or more years old, typically infrastructure is also very old causing issues in water quality, health and environment and more.
 While several cities have taken the necessary steps to replace critical infrastructure to ensure the health and safety of residents, many simply do not have the financial backing or population to make drastic improvements.
 At NCRPC, we work with the region to help tackle seemingly out of reach capital improvements.
 One example of how we address planning with cities is through our capital improvements program.